tstilwel/hpc-intro/_episodes/13-scheduler.md

 ```
 {: .bash}

-If you would like to review more in-depth examples, please visit the Turing Case Studies section on our documentation site <a href="https://docs.hpc.odu.edu/#turing-case-studies" title="Turing Case Studies" here</a>
+If you would like to review more in-depth examples, please visit the [Turing Case Studies](https://docs.hpc.odu.edu/#turing-case-studies) section on our documentation site.

 {% include links.md %}